In Jan 2020, Google officially announced that it will phase out third party cookies from Chrome.

 In fact, those are a lot more precise and not dependent on any third party.

-I'm referring to your first party data.
+I'm referring to your enterprise data.

 We at Xerago, believe that Google's crackdown will only benefit brands like yours.